Agents-Wanna-Cry-Inc/TestGame/README.md

 * [`qoc7yp`] Player is too slippery causing it to slide down on a sloped surface
 * [`o1bzcz`] Player may unexpectedly slide of platforms with rounded corners due too slippery surface
 * [`b41yhi`] Background may not fill the entire view (Unity issue?)
+* [`jf8b3y`] Tilemap collider not generated correctly for slightly irregular object, causing objects to float

 ### Known limitations

 * When using the `PlayerController` script or using the `AutoZoom` script certain properties such as `Gravity Scale` and `Orthographic Size` cannot be edited while running the game.
+* Block objects may clip throught the floor due to their `discrete` rigidbody; using `continious` would fix this but the performance penalty is not worth it.